Quitch/GW-AI-Overhaul/README.md

 ## Planetary Intelligence

-Each system will display four pieces of information:
+Each system will display the following information:

 - **System Area**: the total surface size of all planets, excluding gas giants.

 - **Threat Level**: based on the total eco score of all enemies.

+- **Bounties**: when enabled bounties are awarded for army kills

+- **Spawns**: whether spawns are restricted to small zones or are global

+- **Deaths**: whether you die as individuals or a single death on a team takes out the entire team

 - **Threat**: the eco threat of that Commander.
 This increases the deeper you proceed into the galaxy.